je-santos/MPLBM-UT/README.rst

 **E) Visualization**
-The produced .vti files can be opened with paraview to perform 2-3-4D visulization.
+The produced .vti files can be opened with `Paraview <https://www.paraview.org/>`_ to perform 2-3-4D visualization.

 ################################################################################